edgarschaap/Funda.PartnerApi/readme.md

 This repository contains the assessment for Funda.
 It uses the Funda Partner Api to retrieve all objects searched by specific search keys.
+Then it uses the data to determine the top 10 realtors for search keys `Amsterdam` and `Amsterdam | Tuin`.

 # Structure